mikeharris-des/ChatServer/README.txt

 	CREATE TABLE users (userid TEXT PRIMARY KEY, password TEXT, role text);

-* primary message table with usernames, message sent by that user, the type of msg sent, the visibility off\ that message to other users
+* primary message table with usernames, message sent by that user, the type of msg sent, the visibility of that message to other users

 	CREATE TABLE chat_data (
 		mid INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT,